 The CPA learning community believes that all students can learn, and that all students should be prepared for a productive, prosperous life in the 21st century marketplace.
-CPA employs a comprehensive approach-caring adults willing to build relationships and use effective interventions-and strong teachers who offer high-quality instruction through use CPA: Engage - Inspire - Elevate of best practices and college-oriented programs like AVID and JROTC; and in doing so, CPA students will become both equipped and motivated to succeed at highly selective post-secondary institutions of their choice.
+CPA employs a comprehensive approach-caring adults willing to build relationships and use effective interventions-and strong teachers who offer high-quality instruction through use of best practices and college-oriented programs like AVID and JROTC; and in doing so, CPA students will become both equipped and motivated to succeed at highly selective post-secondary institutions of their choice.

-To further honor our rethinking around the "how" and "what" of learning, we build our Innovation around "The CPA Way" that serves as an intellectual and cultural compass for our collective undertaking.
-More importantly, The CPA Way messages our uniqueness as an Early College model, and assists stakeholders in internalizing our institutional urgency and focus for our students to extend their reach to college and beyond.
-Closely aligned to our Mission Statement and overarching goal, The CPA Way is as follows:
+To further honor our rethinking around the "how" and "what" of learning, we build our innovation around five essential Core Values that serve as an intellectual and cultural compass for our collective undertaking.
+More importantly, they message our uniqueness as an Early College model, and they internalize our institutional urgency and focus for our students to extend their reach to college and beyond.
+Tied to our Mission Statement and overarching goal, the CPA Core Values are as follows: